Robinlovelace/sfrouting/README.md

 uses routing packages (and functions in this package TBC), and outputs `sf` objects.

-A design principle is for `sf` to be the *only* package installed by default when you install this package.
+A design principle is for `sf` to be the *only* import (package installed by default when you install this package).
 You will be asked to install additional packages when needed.

 ## Installation